KamiFightingSpirit/You-Dont-Know-JS/scope-closures/ch4.md

 // Hello, Kyle!
 ```

-That's the default behavior one would expect from a reading of the JS specification: the outer scope *is* the global scope and `studentName` is legitimately created as global variable.
+That's the default behavior one would expect from a reading of the JS specification: the outer scope *is* the global scope and `studentName` is legitimately created as a global variable.

 That's what I mean by *pure*.
 But unfortunately, that won't always be true of all JS environments you encounter, and that's often surprising to JS developers.